Why Use WordPress – An SEO’s Perspective

 Ease of use & customisation

 WordPress is VERY user-friendly.
 Isn’t that what any website owner wants?
-There is plenty of documentation around to help you work out how to maintain your WordPress site, but a lot of people simply teach themselves.
+There is plenty of documentation around to help you work out how to maintain your WordPress site, but a lot of people have no problems simply teaching themselves.

 Jump into the admin panel and you can easily add and edit content.
-It’s pretty much like using Microsoft Word.
+It’s pretty much like using Microsoft Word once you’re in the page editor.
 You can also use the admin panel to change your menu, manage your blog comments and a large range of other functions.
-Of course we always workwith our clients to make sure they understand how to use their site properly.
+Of course we always work with our clients to make sure they understand how to use their site properly.

 It’s also very easy to customise WordPress to provide the functionality that you need for your site.
-Extra functionality can be hard-coded by a web developer, or it can be added using a WordPress “plugin”.
-This is basically something that is easily installed on your WordPress site to give you extra functionality such as an events calendar or a contact form.
+Extra functionality can be hard-coded by a web developer, or it can be added using a WordPress “plugin” – something that is easily installed on your WordPress site to give you extra functionality such as an events calendar or a contact form.

 SEO-friendly code